spring-media/Carlos/Futures/MIGRATING.md

-`Carlos Futures` has been introduced with `Carlos 0.7` and since then there have been no needed migrations.
+`Pied Piper` has been introduced with `Carlos 0.7` and since then there have been no needed migrations.